nzmikejp/11ty-website-starter-template/src/pages/about.md

 ## Intro to Jumpstart

-This jumpstart is intended to be _just enough_ to be a functional site/blog using 11ty, and also to introduce essential 11ty features.

 [**Review the "Quick Start"**](/#quickstart) on the home page for how to get this starter up and running for your project.

 ### Colophon